 Rear Adm.
-Klunder, a native of Alexandria, Va., graduated from the United States Naval Academy in 1982 and earned his wings of gold at Meridian, Miss., in September 1984.
-Subsequent flying tours were based in Naval Air Station (NAS) Miramar, Calif.; NAS Patuxent River, Md.; Naval Air Facility Atsugi, Japan; and NAS Lemoore, Calif., where he was qualified in numerous aircraft including the E-2C Hawkeye and F/A-18 E/F Super Hornet.
+Klunder, a native of Alexandria, Virginia, graduated from the United States Naval Academy in 1982 and earned his wings of gold at Meridian, Mississippi, in September 1984.
+Subsequent flying tours were based in Naval Air Station (NAS) Miramar, California, NAS Patuxent River, Maryland, Naval Air Facility Atsugi, Japan, and NAS Lemoore, California, where he was qualified in numerous aircraft including the E-2C Hawkeye and F/A-18 E/F Super Hornet.

 Klunder has served at sea in Airborne Early Warning Squadron (VAW) 112; VAW-115 as a department head, and as commanding officer; and Carrier Air Wing Two as air wing commander.
 He has made eight deployments and multiple surge operations to the Atlantic, Pacific and Indian oceans and to the Mediterranean Sea and Arabian Gulf.